tidev/pulsar-titanium/README.md

 #### Selecting Tooling

-By default this package will use the Appcelerator CLI tooling.
+By default this package will use the Titanium CLI tooling.
 You can switch to the Titanium CLI tooling by enabling the `Use ti commands` property in the package settings.
-The toolbar will display `(appc)` when the Appcelerator tooling is enabled, and `(ti)` when the Titanium tooling is enabled.

 #### Toolbar